 - Explore the philosophical bases of digital research interviews;

-- review different types of interviews available to researchers in digitally mediated settings
+- Review different types of interviews available to researchers;

 - Investigate the new opportunities and challenges the Internet offers researchers wishing to carry out interviews;

-- determine how best to plan and execute an interview for a range of different populations including those that are difficult to reach (with a
+- Determine how best to plan and execute an interview for a range of different populations and topics;

 - Discuss “difficult” interviews and ethics of digital interviewing; and

-- examine how best to ensure quality in research interviews.
+- Examine how best to ensure quality in research interviews and strategies for reflexivity.